Serbs of Croatia: Early modern period

-Among the oldest Eastern Orthodox churches in Croatia are the monasteries of Krupa, Krka and Dragović, and other smaller churches (in settlements Kula Atlagića, Pađene, Golubić, Miranje, Biljane, Ostrovica, Karin, Biovičino Selo, Đevrske, Kistanje, Žagrović, Radučić, Mokro Polje, Benkovac, Dragišić-Grabovci, Bratiškovci, Kosovo-Markovac, Morpolača, Žegar, Plavno, Drniš, Ervenik, Kolarina, Brgud, Vrbnik, Kričke, Islam Grčki, Dobropoljci among others).
-These churches were converted to Eastern Orthodoxy in the mid-16th century and later, during the Ottoman period were forbidden to build new Christian churches.
-The claim by Nikodim Milaš that they date back to the 14-15th century is controversial and unlikely, as they display Romanesque and Gothic architectural features that are unusual for Byzantine-Orthodox churches.
+Among the oldest Eastern Orthodox churches in Croatia are the monasteries of Krupa, Krka, and Dragović, and other smaller churches (in settlements Kula Atlagića, Pađene, Golubić, Miranje, Biljane, Ostrovica, Karin, Biovičino Selo, Đevrske, Kistanje, Žagrović, Radučić, Mokro Polje, Benkovac, Dragišić-Grabovci, Bratiškovci, Kosovo-Markovac, Morpolača, Žegar, Plavno, Drniš, Ervenik, Kolarina, Brgud, Vrbnik, Kričke, Islam Grčki, Dobropoljci among others).
+These churches were converted to Eastern Orthodoxy in the mid-16th century and later, since Ottomans were forbidding building of new Christian churches.
+The claim that they date back to the 14-15th century is controversial and unlikely, as they display Romanesque and Gothic architectural features that are unusual for Byzantine-Orthodox churches.
 Additionally, Eastern Orthodoxy did not exist in Croatia before the Ottoman conquest, which further challenges such dating of these churches.